Swindon Portage and Special Tots

 Swindon Portage and Special Tots Service Criteria

-Swindon Portage and Special Tots Service supports young children with special educational Needs (SEN) by;
+Swindon Portage and Special Tots Service supports young children with special educational needs and disabilities (SEND) by;

 1. Providing a special tots group for parents/carers and their children.